Zeroeh/udp-mitm/README.md

 # Issues
 - Still need to get the bash script working
 - The example python and ntp mitm application stops transmitting packets after a bit.
 This is probably some protection mechanism on apples end however.
+- It is currently unknown whether UDP hole punching affects the test applications.

 # Todo
 - Figure out how to NAT traffic without touching the hosts firewall/iptable rules (2nd interceptor?)